chanzuckerberg/open-science/data_sharing/data_dryad.md

 (though as noted above, this is not a requirement).
 Additional information about the data publication is summarized under the **Citation** subheading.

-TODO
 > The final section at the bottom of a Dryad data entry is **Funding** for the project.
-> If you are a CZI grantee, please remember to acknowledge CZI as a funder,
+> If you are a CZI/Biohub grantee, please remember to acknowledge CZI as a funder,
 > as this is important information for us to collect from among Dryad entries!

 ### Abstract, methods, and data usage